Board of Directors

 Doug Dunster grew up in Montana and has been a Washingtonian since 1967.
 He is recently retired after a long career as an environmental consultant.
 He started fly fishing in the mid-1970’s while at Central Washington University where he got a MS in biology.
 His Masters thesis was a study of pesticide effects on Stoneflies in Northeastern Oregon streams.
 How can you study stoneflies and not fly fish?
 He cut his teeth flyfishing on the Yakima River and eastern Washington lakes, with trips to fish Montana rivers, the Deschutes and Grande Ronde in Oregon, and various locations in Alaska.
 He chased steelhead for many years and felt the thrill of the take and headshake from some big beauties.
 Most fly fishing these days is in lakes from a pontoon boat as an old back injury hinders how much he can fish standing up anymore.

-He’s had numerous days of 50-plus fish.
-But, his current focus is on quality – quality of the experience, camaraderie, and the fun of the day.
+Kevin describes himself as a “self-inflicted” fly fisher starting in the late 1970s in Colorado.
+His current focus is on quality – quality of the experience, camaraderie, and the fun of the day.
 On his recent trip to our Kennedy Creek he caught the little 6‑inchers with (very nearly) the same excitement as when he describes catching 20‑plus inch trout.
 It’s all wonderful.